 - Upload sample position to analyzers/machines automatically reducing errors, effort, and time

 CrelioHealth PCR Plating Automation allows you to do just that; eliminating the hassle of handwritten batch sheets at RT-PCR testing.
 In addition, with automated PCR testing, you can print and share the system-generated batch sheet with your technician to cross-verify at further steps.

 Comment below to request feature activation

-Benefits & Advantages for Labs
+Benefits & Advantages of PCR Testing Lab

 - Quick batch creation targeting 96 samples at a time – Ensures Maximum Utilisation and Saves Processing TAT